gitter-badger/continuity/README.md

 **Team Assistants:**

-Big thanks to Yemper, Mathis, @Lpopo431 & Manny for keeping Cheese.lab a generally clean & fun place to be around.
+Big thanks to Yemper, Mathis, Lpopo431 & Manny for keeping Cheese.lab a generally clean & fun place to be around.

 **Partners:**

-Also shoutouts to Mackan, one of our partners who works on [Discord Dungeons]().
+Also shoutouts to Mackan, one of our partners who works on [Discord Dungeons](https://discord.discorddungeons.me).

-**Donations:**
+**Backers:**

 See our donations on our [OpenCollective](https://opencollective.com/Cheeselab).
 We'll have some shields here soon.